mattgabriel/ScrabbleSolver/README.md

 This program will do 2 things:

-1. Return a number of random letters that can be used to play Scrubble
+1. Return a number of random letters that can be used to play Scrabble
 2. Given a number of letters it will find all the words that can be formed with them